pypa/twine/docs/contributing.rst

     tox -e py -- tests/test_upload.py::test_exception_for_http_status

-Twine is continuously tested against Python 3.6, 3.7, and 3.8 using `Travis`_.
+Twine is continuously tested against Python 3.6, 3.7, and 3.8 using `GitHub Actions`_.
 To run the tests against a specific version, e.g. Python 3.6, you will need it installed on your machine.
 Then, run:

 .. code-block:: console